ElliotNB/nimbly/README.md

 **What makes Nimbly different?**

-* **Fewer abstractions** - Nimbly doesn't abstract away from the DOM, Nimbly embraces the DOM.
-Components render to DOMNodes and event handlers are bound with vanilla JS or jQuery.
-Nimbly components undergo minimal transformations and do not require build steps -- the code you write is what ends up in the browser.
+* **Fewer abstractions** - Nimbly embraces the native DOM.
+It does not require the use of a virtual DOM abstraction.
+Nimbly components render plain HTMLElements.
+* **No build steps** - The code you write is what ends up in the browser.
+No mandatory transpiling and no required build process.
 * **No DSLs** - Write code with plain HTML, CSS and JavaScript.
 You don't need to learn another domain specific language (e.g., JSX).
-* **Easier to debug** - fewer abstractions, no DSLs and ES5 support without transpiling means that Nimbly components are relatively easy to debug.
-Errors generally result in much shorter stack traces than other major JS frameworks.
+* **Easy to debug** - fewer abstractions, no DSLs and ES5 support without transpiling means that Nimbly components are easy to debug.
+Short stack traces and a minimum of framework-specific error sleuthing.
-* **"Plays nice"** - Nimbly is entirely self-contained and does not take over the page.
+* **"Plays nice"** - Nimbly is self-contained and does not take over the page.
 Nimbly is perfectly happy existing alongside other non-Nimbly components.

 ## Requirements